 You might find it helpful to start using reference management software to collect, organise and store your references, particularly for your thesis.
 With reference management software you can also add your own notes to references, attach files (PDFs, word documents) to references and insert references in to Microsoft Word documents.

-The university has a subscription to EndNote which is available through Web of Knowledge.
-To get access go to Web of Knowledge and then click on My Tools on the menu bar at the top of the screen and then the link to EndNote.
+The university has a subscription to EndNote Web.
+To get access go to our list of Indexes and Databases and then click on 'E' and then the link to EndNote Web.
+You will need to set up an EndNote Web account, which is distinct from your university login account.
 Please be aware that you will not have access to EndNote once you have graduated, so you will need to ensure that you export your references to one of the free reference management tools listed below if you want to continue to use the references that you have gathered.

 There are many other free reference management tools available but you will need to evaluate these to decide which one you prefer and suits your needs.
 As a starting point you may want to have a look at: